If you become ill with sickness and/or diarrhoea it may be symptoms of food poisoning. Food poisoning is tested by giving a faecal sample.

 It may not be due to your last meal

-It is common to assume that gastrointestinal illness occurs soon after a 'suspect' meal, however whilst some causes of food poisoning have incubation periods measured in a few hours most take days to cause symptoms.
+It is common to assume that gastrointestinal illness occurs soon after a 'suspect' meal.
+Some causes of food poisoning have incubation periods of a few hours.
+Most take days to cause symptoms.

 Food is not always the cause